O Come All Ye Faithful (Adeste Fideles) for Brass Trio (2 Bb Trumpet & Euphonium/Trombone/TC Tuba

 To purchase this score, please add it to your cart above.
 To purchase music not currently available on Score Exchange or for extended license requests, please contact the publisher directly.

 Air from the Suite No. 3 in D for C Trombone & String Orchestra, The Girl With the Flaxen Hair for Brass Quintet, Tico-Tico no fubá for Trombone Quartet, El Matador ( Pasodoble) for British Brass Band, SUO-GAN for Bb Bass/Tuba & Piano, SUO-GAN for Eb Tenor Horn & Piano, Be Thou My Vision (Hymn Tune: Slane) for Brass Band Quintet, Czardas for Solo C / Bb Euphonium & Concert Band (Bb minor), Also Sprach Zarathustra Rocks!
 2001 A Space Odyssey for C Trombone & Organ, Bass Guitar & Drumset, Also Sprach Zarathustra Rocks!
-2001 A Space Odyssey for Bb Trumpet (Intermediate version), O Little Town of Bethlehem for Piano, Keep the Fire Alive for solo C Trombone & Concert Band, Fugue on B-a-c-h for Tuba Quintet, 3 & 1/4 Classic Favourites for Five Brass!, Moonlight Serenade for Tuba Quintet (Jazz for Just 5 Brass Series) , Moonlight Serenade for Bb Trombone Quintet (TC) Jazz for Just 5 Brass Series, O Come All Ye Faithful for Violin, Viola & Cello, Moonlight Serenade (Glen Miller) for Brass Quintet (Jazz for 5 Brass Series), Four Early Jazz Classics from the USA for Classical Brass Quintet, That’s A Plenty for Tuba Quintet (Jazz for 5 Series), That’s A Plenty for Trombone Quintet (Jazz for 5 Series), Little Brown Jug for Brass Quintet (Jazz for 5 Brass Series), Frankie & Johnny for C Tuba & Piano, South Sudanese National Anthem ’’South Sudan Oyee’’! - ’’South Sudan Hurray!” for Brass Quintet (MFAO World National Anthem Series), Frankie & Johnny for French Horn & Piano, Frankie & Johnny for C Trombone, Euphonium, Baritone & Piano, Frankie & Johnny for Bb Trumpet & Piano, Frankie & Johnny for Brass Quintet (Jazz for 5 brass series), Tin Roof Blues for Brass Quintet ''Jazz for Just 5 Brass Series'', Come Back To Sorrento (Torna a Surriento) for C Trombone & Piano, Für Elise Boogie Woogie for French Horn & Piano (Keith Terrett Jazz for Brass Series), Für Elise Boogie Woogie for C Trombone & Piano (Keith Terrett Jazz for Brass Series), Für Elise Boogie Woogie for Bb Trumpet & Piano (Jazz for Brass Series), Mitt hjerte alltid vanker for Trombone Quartet, C Jam Blues for Brass Quintet (Jazz for 5 Brass Series!), Für Elise Boogie Woogie for Brass Quintet (Jazz for Just 5 Brass Series), Hello Dolly for Brass Quintet & Drum set (Jazz for 5 Brass Series), That’s A Plenty (Dixieland style) for Classical Brass Quintet (Jazz for 5 series), Für Elise Boogie Woogie for Trombone Quintet, Kokoda Trail (the) March for Brass Band, Come Back To Sorrento (Torna a Surriento) for C Tuba & Piano, Allegro from the Water Music for Two C Trumpets, Two French Horns & Concert Band, Allegro from the Water Music for 2 solo Bb Cornets, 2 Eb Tenor Horns & Brass Band, Gibraltar National Song for Brass Quintet (World National Anthem Series), Fugue for 6 Trombone/Baritones/Euphoniums (low brass BC), Pachelbel's Canon for Trombone Octet, What Shall We Do With The Drunken Brass Quartet (Semi Pro), Iraqi National Anthem (“Mawtini” “My Homeland) for Brass Quintet (World National Anthem Series), Bollywood Tango for Bb Trumpet, Tuba & Piano, A Tubist Goes Ballroom Dancing for C Tuba & Piano, A Hornist Goes Ballroom Dancing for French Horn & Piano, Badinerie from Suite No.2 for Bb Trumpet & Piano (Semi-pro), Badinerie from Suite No.2 for C Tuba & Piano (Lower version), Badinerie from Suite No.2 for C Euphonium & Piano (Pro-version), Badinerie from Suite No.2 for Eb Tenor Horn & Piano, Gettin’ Bluesy for British Brass Band, Thai National Anthem for Flexible Band & Percussion (MFAO World National Anthem Series), Hava Nagila (Let us Rejoice) for Flexible Band, Czardas for solo Euphonium & Brass Quintet (BC Version), Mattinata for C Tuba & Piano, De facto Anthems of the Confederate States of America for Brass Quintet & Percussion, Eternal Father Strong to Save (Naval Hymn) for Brass Quartet-Quintet (Traditional version), Mattinata for French Horn & Piano, Swing Low, Sweet Chariot for C Tuba & Keyboard, Were You There?
+2001 A Space Odyssey for Bb Trumpet (Intermediate version), O Little Town of Bethlehem for Piano, Keep the Fire Alive for solo C Trombone & Concert Band, Fugue on B-a-c-h for Tuba Quintet, 3 & 1/4 Classic Favourites for Five Brass!, Moonlight Serenade for Tuba Quintet (Jazz for Just 5 Brass Series) , Moonlight Serenade for Bb Trombone Quintet (TC) Jazz for Just 5 Brass Series, O Come All Ye Faithful for Violin, Viola & Cello, Moonlight Serenade (Glen Miller) for Brass Quintet (Jazz for 5 Brass Series), Four Early Jazz Classics from the USA for Classical Brass Quintet, That’s A Plenty for Tuba Quintet (Jazz for 5 Series), That’s A Plenty for Trombone Quintet (Jazz for 5 Series), Little Brown Jug for Brass Quintet (Jazz for 5 Brass Series), Frankie & Johnny for C Tuba & Piano, South Sudanese National Anthem ’’South Sudan Oyee’’! - ’’South Sudan Hurray!” for Brass Quintet (MFAO World National Anthem Series), Frankie & Johnny for French Horn & Piano, Frankie & Johnny for C Trombone, Euphonium, Baritone & Piano, Frankie & Johnny for Bb Trumpet & Piano, Frankie & Johnny for Brass Quintet (Jazz for 5 brass series), Tin Roof Blues for Brass Quintet ''Jazz for Just 5 Brass Series'', Come Back To Sorrento (Torna a Surriento) for C Trombone & Piano, Für Elise Boogie Woogie for French Horn & Piano (Keith Terrett Jazz for Brass Series), Für Elise Boogie Woogie for C Trombone & Piano (Keith Terrett Jazz for Brass Series), Für Elise Boogie Woogie for Bb Trumpet & Piano (Jazz for Brass Series), Mitt hjerte alltid vanker for Trombone Quartet, C Jam Blues for Brass Quintet (Jazz for 5 Brass Series!), Für Elise Boogie Woogie for Brass Quintet (Jazz for Just 5 Brass Series), Hello Dolly for Brass Quintet & Drum set (Jazz for 5 Brass Series), That’s A Plenty (Dixieland style) for Classical Brass Quintet (Jazz for 5 series), Für Elise Boogie Woogie for Trombone Quintet, Kokoda Trail (the) March for British & North American Brass Band (Keith Terrett Classic March Series), Come Back To Sorrento (Torna a Surriento) for C Tuba & Piano, Allegro from the Water Music for Two C Trumpets, Two French Horns & Concert Band, Allegro from the Water Music for 2 solo Bb Cornets, 2 Eb Tenor Horns & Brass Band, Gibraltar National Song for Brass Quintet (World National Anthem Series), Fugue for 6 Trombone/Baritones/Euphoniums (low brass BC), Pachelbel's Canon for Trombone Octet, What Shall We Do With The Drunken Brass Quartet (Semi Pro), Iraqi National Anthem (“Mawtini” “My Homeland) for Brass Quintet (World National Anthem Series), Bollywood Tango for Bb Trumpet, Tuba & Piano, A Tubist Goes Ballroom Dancing for C Tuba & Piano, A Hornist Goes Ballroom Dancing for French Horn & Piano, Badinerie from Suite No.2 for Bb Trumpet & Piano (Semi-pro), Badinerie from Suite No.2 for C Tuba & Piano (Lower version), Badinerie from Suite No.2 for C Euphonium & Piano (Pro-version), Badinerie from Suite No.2 for Eb Tenor Horn & Piano, Gettin’ Bluesy for British Brass Band, Thai National Anthem for Flexible Band & Percussion (World National Anthem Series), Hava Nagila (Let us Rejoice) for Flexible Band, Czardas for solo Euphonium & Brass Quintet (BC Version), Mattinata for C Tuba & Piano, De facto Anthems of the Confederate States of America for Brass Quintet & Percussion, Eternal Father Strong to Save (Naval Hymn) for Brass Quartet-Quintet (Traditional version), Mattinata for French Horn & Piano, Swing Low, Sweet Chariot for C Tuba & Keyboard, Were You There?
 Bb Trumpet & Piano, What Shall We Do With The Drunken Tubist?
 (Pro-version), What Shall We Do With The Drunken Bb Euphophonist, A Serenade for Trombone, Baritone or Euphonium (BC) & Piano, Mitt hjerte alltid vanker for Brass / Messing Quartet, Angels Sang (Christmas Carol for Brass Quartet), Indonesian National Anthem for Brass Quintet (World National Anthem Series), Vatican State National Anthem - Inno e Marcia Pontificale “Pontifical Anthem” “Hymnus Pontificius” for Brass Quintet (MFAO World National Anthem Series), Jesu, Joy of Man's Desiring for C Euphonium/Trombone & Piano and Largo from Xerces for Trombone Trio

 Reviews of O Come All Ye Faithful (Adeste Fideles) for Brass Trio (2 Bb Trumpet & Euphonium/Trombone/TC Tuba